 This Guide will also offer a framework, evolutionary developmental (“evo devo”) foresight, to better understand what is predictable and what is unpredictable in the world, and to differentiate realistic from unrealistic futures.
 You owe it to yourself to understand why change occurs, and what we can most reasonably expect to create and lead in our lifetimes.
 This Guide certainly doesn’t have all the answers, but it will show you many ways you can use foresight today to make a far better world for yourself, your family, your teams, and your planet, and to see and avoid the pitfalls, blind alleys, and dystopias that we could easily get stuck in along the way.

-In sum, the mission of the Guide is to help you see further, work better, and live more (enjoy life more, be healthier, and live longer).
+In sum, the mission of the Guide is to help you see further, work better (improve your teams) and achieve more (create positive change).
 Get ready for an extraordinary future.
 This is a truly amazing and fortunate time to be alive!

 A growing range of amazing, empowering, disturbing, and disruptive technologies are on the way, whether we want them to arrive or not.
 What we can control is the way they arrive, and how we integrate them into our societies.
 Long-anticipated futurist tropes like flying cars, smart robots, and eventually, even the much-debated technological singularity are coming, and many will be here much sooner than most people think.
 But the future’s not going to be the Jetsons.
 It will be something interestingly, and yet obviously, different.

-For our most important example of this, the kind of AI that is coming for us all will be vastly more biologically-inspired, and far more personal, than most of us recognize.
-Our Chapter 8, on personal AIs, is our exploration of what the emerging technological singularity is likely to look like over the next fifty years, to the average person, and all the ways that our currently overlooked and yet rapidly-learning digital selves can empower us, or lead us into dystopias that we need to recover from, if we don’t make the right choices with them as they grow up.
+For a key example of the different world we are creating, the kind of AI that is coming will be vastly more biologically-inspired, and far more personal, than most of us recognize.
+Our Chapter 8, on Personal AIs, is our exploration of what the emerging technological singularity is likely to look like over the next fifty years, to the average person, and all the ways that our currently overlooked and yet rapidly-learning digital selves can empower us, or lead us into dystopias that we need to recover from, if we don’t make the right choices with them as they grow up.
 The reality of these emerging digital selves is unavoidable, for every one of us that continues to use information technology.
 What we do with that self, whether we recognize it and take control of it or flee from and ignore it, is our social and moral choice, and those choices can empower or disempower us.
 Many different paths will be chosen, and not all of them will be productive, or safe.

 As we’ll argue in Chapters 7 and 11, our species collective intelligence is growing at very fast exponential rates every year now, in both human society and in our new thinking machines.
 Groups of us are slowly coming to realize that we can build tremendously better futures, if we treat the future as seriously as we treat the past and the present.
 But how strong our foresight culture becomes, for individuals, teams, organizations, and societies is, like most things in the future, entirely up to us.